scmcgowen/MinecraftModDocumenation/docs/API/capture.md

 | release()                                             | [Result](introduction.md#result)  | Tiers to release object: create entity or place block          |
 | getCaptured()                                         | table   | Returns information about captured entity (including NBT data) |

-> [!TIP]- "My modpack have blocks or entities, that crash game when captured, what I can do?"
+??? tip "My modpack have blocks or entities, that crash game when captured, what I can do?"
-> Add tag `turtlematic:capture_blacklist` to those blocks or entities.
+    Add tag `turtlematic:capture_blacklist` to those blocks or entities.